Trump flies in for a UK state visit where trade and tech talks mix with royal pomp

 Labour lawmaker Liam Byrne, who heads the House of Commons’ Business and Trade Committee, said it's vital “to turn paper promises into a binding bargain that ends the tariff tempest that is battering British exporters and investors.”

-“This is a government that wants to be able to project more growth, more productivity, and that has really struggled to do so,” she said.

-The leaders are also expected to sign nuclear energy deals, expand cooperation in regards to their nations' defense technology and explore ways to bolster ties between their financial hubs, according to the White House official.
+The leaders are also expected to sign nuclear energy deals, expand cooperation on defense technology and explore ways to bolster ties between their financial hubs, according to the White House official.

 Ukraine on the agenda